ithinkandicode/JYDGE-Enhanced-Mod/README.md

 ### Balancing

 - Loads of weapons and perks have been altered to be more powerful or more interesting, to create new synergies and builds, and to make everything you unlock worth trying.
-- The order of some Firemode unlocks has been changed, to make your Enhanced experience feel fresh, balance out some of the bigger weapon buffs, and give you a broader range of weapon types across a full playthrough.
+- The order of some Firemode unlocks has been changed, to make your Enhanced experience feel fresh, balance out some of the bigger weapon buffs, and give you a broader range of weapon types across a full playthrough (eg. in vanilla you unlock 3 shotguns in succession, for Plasma/Ion/Serial Shotgun).
 - Extra love given to grenades and melee.
 New and edited perks make them more powerful and versatile.
 - New HP-related perks grant more chances to regain lost health, for players who find the game a little too punishing.
 - No more OP perks!
   - Removed the most OP perks: *Sickness, Extended Magazine*.
-  - Reduced the effectivesness of other perks: *Rapid Fire, Fast Reload, Mighty Burst, Murderous Lead*.
+  - Reduced the effectivesness of other perks: *Rapid Fire, Fast Reload, Mighty Burst, Murderous Lead, Reaper*.
   - These perks were so OP that they fit into any build, and there was never any reason not to take them.
   - Instead, this mods aims for balance across all items, so that nearly everything feels like a viable choice.

 ### Misc Tweaks

+- Base movement speed has been increased slightly (+5%).
 - Weapons and perks are now grouped into colours, making it easier to equip gear that matches your build.
 - Rocket and ion FX are toned down.
 It's now much easier to see where to aim and dodge.
 - Loads of QoL text changes.

 ### Extensively Tested

-- The mod has been tested across a full playthrough, collecting nearly every metal all the way up to Nightmare.
+- **Enhanced** has been tested across a full playthrough, collecting nearly every medal all the way up to Nightmare.
 - The progression of unlocks especially has been tailored to give a more varied experience over your full playthrough.
 New items start appearing around Act 2, and there's always something new to discover, all the way up to your final unlocks.
+The early game has fewer new items, but the cheaper costs of Specials/equip slots lets you try more things more often.

 ## Costs

+Some costs have been reduced.
+They're intended to let you get early game unlocks faster, be able to afford all the new items, and have enough spare credits to upgrade your weapons (which you'll need to do more often, as there's no OP perks to rely on any more).

 - Reduced costs of the last enhancement 2 slots.
   - Cyberware: 40k > 30k (Slot 4)
   - Gavel: 30k > 20k (Slot 3)
-  - *Lets you use your money on unlocks sooner, instead of spending a lot of the early game saving up and ignoring new unlocks.*
+  - *Lets you use your money on unlocks sooner, instead of ignoring them while you save up.*
-- Reduced costs of Specials.
+- Reduced costs of most Specials.
-  - Cost reductions are more drastic for early game unlocks, when players are likely to be saving for enhancement slots.
+  - Cost reductions are more drastic for early game unlocks.
   - *Makes it easier and faster to try new Specials as you acquire them, without impacting your savings as much.*
-  - *Also leaves a good amount of spare credits, either for upgrades, or for saving towards using Sin Eater's civillian death resets.*

 ## Firemodes